 If you live in a community that’s like most, only “container glass” can go in your bin.
-Container glass includes items like beer and wine bottles or mustard and pickle jars.
+Container glass includes items like beer and wine bottles or jam and pickle jars.
 This type of glass is food grade, and it cannot be mixed or recycled with other types of glass.

 The availability of glass recycling in your community depends greatly on what businesses are nearby to accept the materials.
 Otherwise, the cost (transportation, fuel, processing, etc.) outweighs the benefit of recycling the glass altogether.